Bostanabad-Research-Group/GP-for-pde-solving/README.md

 You can use additional arguments to modify settings such as the number of layers in the neural network, optimizer, number of epochs, and more.
 Please refer to each main file for details.

+## Contributions and Assistance
+All contributions are welcome.
+If you notice any bugs, mistakes or have any question about the documentation, please report them by opening an issue on our GitHub page.
+Please make sure to label the issue according to the specific module or feature related to the problem.

 ## Citation
 If you use this code or find our work interesting, please cite the following paper:
 ```bibtex